Aditya-IITM-BS/project-session-may24/readme.md

 - [ ] create homepage in Vue
 - [ ] create templates and static folders
 - [ ] create Login and signup page
+- [ ] disable or implement CSRF in frontend
 - [ ] connect login and signup in frontend
 - [ ] show StudyResources in Dashboard